-The walking tours have all been risk assessed and groups will only be crossed over roads where absolutely necessary and in every case at a marked pedestrian crossing using the “green man”.
+All of our Educational tours & walking tours have all been risk assessed and groups will only be crossed over roads where absolutely necessary and in every case at a marked pedestrian crossing using the “green man”.

 The students will love their visit to the Radio City Tower which towers 138m above the city with its panoramic views across the region.
 The tower is in use as a working radio station for Radio City and you can see the new extension to the stand at Anfield the home of Liverpool Football Club, the gigantic red cranes at the busy Container port of Liverpool and on clear days you can see across the Wirral Estuary as far as the hills and mountains of Snowdonia in North Wales.

-All students will be given a work pack including free map of Liverpool City Centre as well as an aerial view panoramic map of the City Centre for the mapping exercise.
+During our Liverpool School days out & school trips all students will be given a work pack including free map of Liverpool City Centre as well as an aerial view panoramic map of the City Centre for the mapping exercise.

 Suggested timings - Full Day tour (these can be amended to suit your arrival time)

 Starting point Albert Dock coach drop off point – Liverpool (postcode L3 4AE)